 Open ATLAS.ti and select the Import Project button.
-If another project is currently open, select Project > Import Project from the main menu. inst the project name with the added coder name/initials already exists.
-ATLAS.ti will recognize this and offers the following two choices:
+If another project is currently open, select File > New > Import Project. inst

 Rename the project by adding your name or initials to the project name.
 This is important for the project administrator later when he or she merges the projects of all team members.
 If you forget this step, see below how you can rename a project after having imported it.